Missouri Turkey Vultures

 Learn More About Bald Eagles

-Eaglet Growth and Development: Week One
+Eaglet Growth and Development: Week Four

 We’re writing a series of blogs about the first few weeks of an eaglet’s life.
 An eaglet spends roughly 75 to 80 days in the nest.
 For about the first half, it grows and gains weight.
 For about the second half, it grows flight feathers and starts developing the skills it will need post-fledge.
-We will focus on week one in this blog.
-What can we expect in the first week following hatch?
-Like humans, a growing eaglet has developmental
+We will focus on week four in this blog.
+During week three (fourteen to twenty-one days), the dynamic duo shed most of their natal down, gained

 Click for More About Bald Eagles